 Creating a strong brand identity can lead to a better website.
 Once you understand your values, goals, and mission, it becomes easier to design and maintain a website that accurately communicates your message to visitors.

 A Complete Branding Checklist for New Websites (5 Key Tasks)

-In order for your brand identity to effectively translate to new audiences, there are certain elements to address before launching your website.
+If you want your brand identity to effectively translate to new audiences, there are certain elements to address before launching your website.
 Let's take a look at five key tasks for properly branding your new site.

-A mission statement addresses the ‘what', ‘why', and ‘how' of your business:
+A mission statement addresses the what, why, and how of your business:

 - What do you do?

 - How do you do it differently than other companies?